nobilelucifero/UI-Feedbacks/README.md

 # UI Feedbacks

 A bunch of feedback ideas for your buttons.
-This demo does not rely on any particular coding technique, instead it just serves just as an inspiration to give your interfaces some more dynamism.
+This demo does not rely on any particular coding technique, instead it just serves as an inspiration to give your interfaces some more dynamism.
 I hope you'll enjoy it!

 ---